The Revenue Blog /

 It is crucial that all members of the revenue team use the evidence-based forecasting method.
 There should be a total understanding of the goals of the method, and why it is imperative that no judgment be involved.

-Further, the sales process being used in conjunction with the forecasting model should also be reinforced.
+Further, the sales process being used in conjunction with the revenue forecasting model should also be reinforced.
 Ensure that all salespeople, managers, and leaders are familiarized with the method so that it can be used as a standard practice with no deviation.

 In terms of accountability, a rigorous sales process is crucial for accuracy.
 As with any forecasting process, teams must create a forecasting cadence and stick to it.
 Each component of the forecasting process must be executed on the same day in the same manner, regardless of what else is happening.
 Each individual role must be accountable for their duties.